Nanoscopy of surface polarization with oblique dipole orientations: Conclusion

 \section{Conclusion}

-To account for the out-of-plane dipole orientation, Felderhof's formalism of linear polarization sheets was reviewed and generalized to an arbitrary sheet geometry and interfacing media.
+To account for the out-of-plane dipole orientation, {we have developed a general formalism for polarization confined to a surface of deeply subwavelength thickness, which applies to} Felderhof's formalism of linear polarization sheets {and to Feibelman's SRF of metal-dielectric interfaces}.
 By doing so, we developed a flexible model that provides a unified theoretical language.
-It applies to 2D sheets arising either from surface-confined excitonic resonances in molecular layers and vdW heterostructures or from plasmonic resonances at metal–dielectric interfaces described by Feibelman’s SRF.
-Our formalism provides a stepping stone into the development of a complete mesoscopic description of surface polarization fluctuations in 2D-confined regions, bridging the gap between macro- and microscopic electrodynamics.
+It applies to dipolar sheets{, which arise from excitons in 2D materials and layers of strongly polarizable molecules, plasmons in metal-dielectric interfaces, and possibly many other systems where the dipolar contribution to charge density comes at leading order.} Our formalism provides {a zero-thickness surface treatment of dipole polarization confined to regions of atomic-scale thickness, aiding the transparency of the underlying physics as compared to the thin-film model, and advancing into the understanding of quasi-2D structures coming from polarization stemming out of the plane.}

 We demonstrated the characterization of average dipole orientation in a layer of excitonic transition dipoles confined to two-dimensions.
-By examining a planar 2D sheet on a substrate of weak reflectivity, we were able to show distinct reflectance peaks clearly associated with exciton-polaritons originating from to in- and out-of-plane dipole contributions, which interfere destructively when the dipole moments are obliquely oriented.
-These peaks achieve higher visibility when employing near-field techniques --- here exemplified through a s-SNOM setup---, which generates Fano-like resonances that capture the effect of surface modes in the sheet.
+By examining a planar sheet on a substrate of weak reflectivity, we were able to show distinct reflectance peaks clearly associated with exciton-polaritons originating from in- and out-of-plane dipole contributions, {which form a double peak spectral feature at oblique dipole orientation}.
+These peaks achieve higher visibility when employing near-field techniques--- here exemplified through an s-SNOM setup---, which generates Fano-like resonances that capture the effect of surface modes in the sheet. {The elongated form of the metallic tips usually employed in near-field spectroscopy is particularly valuable for selectively enhancing the coupling with OOP resonant features, as demonstrated with monolayer $\mathrm{WSe}_2$.
+Further efforts on the experimental characterization of OOP near-field response are essential for disambiguating the current literature and converging on a unified theoretical description.}

 \begin{backmatter} \bmsection{Funding} São Paulo Research Foundation (2023/14231-6, 2024/05040-5); Independent Research Fund Denmark (2032-00045B).
 Portuguese Foundation for Science and Technology (UID/04650/2025, PTDC/FIS-MAC/2045/2021).
 Danish National Research Foundation (Project No.~DNRF165).